-The Tuition Waiver for Foster Care Recipients is a waiver for youth enrolled in undergraduate degrees at Maryland public institutions of higher education.
-To utilize the tuition waiver, a student must be under the age of 25 while attending a Maryland public community college or four-year public institutions.
-Students who receive the waiver have the waiver applied to all tuition and fees at an institution before other types of scholarships or grants (state, federal or institutional) are applied.
-The waiver does not include room, board, books, or transportation costs.
+Lower utilization of the waiver may also suggest that some youth did not meet the full criteria for receiving the waiver.
+For example, to utilize the tuition waiver, a student must be under the age of 25 while attending a Maryland public community college or four-year public institution.
+The enrollment data demonstrate that some youth experiencing out-of-home placement attended a state-aided independent institution, which is not eligible for the waiver.
 There are several restrictions on eligibility for the tuition waiver, including age, enrollment status, and filing status for the Free Application for Federal Student Aid (FAFSA) or the Maryland State Financial Aid Application (MSFAA).
 Those restrictions and conditions for renewal of the waiver can be reviewed on the Maryland Higher Education Commission's website:

-https://mhec.maryland.gov/preparing/Pages/FinancialAid/ProgramDescriptions/programSesc
+https://mhec.maryland.gov/preparing/Pages/FinancialAid/ProgramDescriptions/pr og\fostercare.aspx.